Sandra-Rosa/introduction-to-python/README.md

 Since tuples are immutable, they do not have a build-in append() method, but there are other ways to add items to a tuple.

 1. Convert into a list: Just like the workaround for changing a tuple, you can convert it into a list, add your item(s), and convert it back into a tuple.
+2.Add tuple to a tuple.
+You are allowed to add tuples to tuples, so if you want to add one item, (or many), create a new tuple with the item(s), and add it to the existing tuple
+### Remove Items
+Tuples are unchangeable, so you cannot remove items from it, but you can use the same workaround as we used for changing and adding tuple items
+### Unpacking a Tuple
+When we create a tuple, we normally assign values to it.
+This is called "packing" a tuple
+### Using Asterisk*
+If the number of variables is less than the number of values, you can add an * to the variable name and the values will be assigned to the variable as a list

+If the asterisk is added to another variable name than the last, Python will assign values to the variable until the number of values left matches the number of variables left.
+### Loop Through a Tuple
+You can loop through the tuple items by using a for loop
+### Loop Through the Index Numbers
+You can also loop through the tuple items by referring to their index number.

+Use the range() and len() functions to create a suitable iterable.
+### Using a While Loop
+You can loop through the list items by using a while loop.

+Use the len() function to determine the length of the tuple, then start at 0 and loop your way through the tuple items by refering to their indexes.

+Remember to increase the index by 1 after each iteration.